swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ### Making fast path inlinable

-For this to be useful compiler first needs to be able to reason about the value of the current executor based on the isolation of the surrounding function.
-Then inlinable pre-check for `swift_task_isCurrentExecutor()` can be inserted allowing isolated deallocating deinit to be inlined into non-isolated one.
+For this to be useful the compiler first needs to be able to reason about the value of the current executor based on the isolation of the surrounding function.
+Then, an inlinable pre-check for `swift_task_isCurrentExecutor()` can be inserted allowing the isolated deallocating `deinit` to be inlined into the non-isolated one.

 ### Improving extended stack trace support

-Developers who put breakpoint in the isolated deinit might want to see the call stack that lead to the least release of the object.
-Currently if switching of executors was involved, release call stack won't be shown in the debugger.
+Developers who put breakpoints in the isolated deinit might want to see the call stack that lead to the last release of the object.
+Currently, if switching of executors was involved, the release call stack won't be shown in the debugger.

 ### Implementing API for synchronously scheduling arbitrary work on the actor

-Introduced runtime functions has calling convention optimized for deinit use case, but using similar runtime function with a slightly different signature, one could implement an API for synchronously scheduling arbitrary work on the actor:
+The introduced runtime functions has calling convention optimized for the `deinit` use case, but using a similar runtime function with a slightly different signature, one could implement an API for synchronously scheduling arbitrary work on the actor:

 ```swift
 extension Actor {